 After editing your portlet’s

-liferay-portlet.xml file, your custom portlet will appear in the list of portlets available when creating a WSRP producer.
+liferay-portlet.xml file, your custom portlet appears in the list of portlets available to WSRP producers.
 Congratulations!
 Now you can share all your portlets to end users using WSRP!

-Next, we’ll learn how to remotely access Liferay services.
+Next, you’ll learn how to remotely access Liferay services.